yiisoft-contrib/ircbot/README.md

 > yii\db\BaseActiveRecord::hasOne() Declares a `has-one` relation. http://www.yiiframework.com/doc-2.0/yii-db-baseactiverecord.html#hasOne()-detail

-The bot recognized that "hasone()" might be a method in the Yii and ran an API search with keyword *hasone()*.
+The bot recognized that "hasone()" might be a method in Yii and ran an API search with keyword *hasone()*.
 A number of patterns trigger the search.

 ### API search